Rakeela/dragora-notes/2021-4-20-Eighty-Ninth.md

 I've made a lot of nonsense images, but I still consider visual arts to be the skill I've envied and never had.

 ---
+My shipment of agar powder arrived too late in the evening for me to make mung gels today.
+Maybe tomorrow!

+In other news, I've been contemplating psoriasis as another experimental target.
+I'm recording a note to myself here to open an experimental proposal node for it, formalizing my hypothesis about psoriasis and mental health comorbidities.
+If psoriasis is also a target for immunological treatment, that could be another source of medical productivity in working with dendritic cells.

+---
 Back to [[day-post-archive]]